QinqinAndMacaulayCat/ml_project/docs/report.md

 We also implemented a Stacked Regressor that combines predictions from Linear Regression, ElasticNet, and LightGBM models using linear regression as the meta-model to improve overall performance.

 For the Multilayer Perceptron (MLP), we use the same rank-normalized predictors as in the other regression models (bond-level, firm-level, and sector-level features), together with the raw macro variables.
 The MLP is implemented as a small fully connected feed-forward network with ReLU activation functions and a single linear output node, trained with mean squared error loss and the Adam optimizer.

-For each rolling window, we re-estimate the MLP on the corresponding training period and evaluate it on the test year, using an internal hold-out split within the training window for early stopping.
+Before the final evaluation, we conduct a grid search over the number of hidden layers, the number of units per layer, the learning rate, and the batch size using a 10-year training window and a 1-year validation window within each rolling block.
+The configuration that maximizes the average validation $R^2$ across all windows is selected as the tuned MLP.
+For the final rolling experiment, we fix this tuned architecture and, for each window, re-estimate the MLP on the combined 10-year training + 1-year validation period and evaluate it on the 1-year test period, using an internal hold-out split within the training window for early stopping.
 Thus, the MLP is directly comparable to the other regression models in terms of the rolling-window evaluation design, although it is considerably more computationally intensive and we keep the network architecture relatively small to control training time.

 The MLP is not part of the stacked regressor due to its separate training procedure and high computational cost.